Irene Rich Dramas

 Irene Rich Dramas is a title applied to several radio dramatic anthology programs in the United States, some of which had other distinct titles as indicated below.
-The program was heard on the Blue Network from October 4, 1933 until May 31, 1942, and on CBS from June 5, 1942 until May 28, 1944.
+The program was heard on the Blue Network from October 4, 1933, until May 31, 1942, and on CBS from June 5, 1942, until May 28, 1944.

 As the title indicates, the programs featured actress Irene Rich, who ventured into radio after encountering a problem with Warner Bros. film studio.
 Rich's entry on the Encyclopædia Britannicas website describes Rich's career as being "in brief doldrums in 1933", when she began the broadcasts.

 Programs

 Talk with Irene Rich

 Broadcast on NBC c.
 1933, this program had Rich chatting with announcer Norman Ross about news from Hollywood, some of which had been updated via telegraph immediately preceding the broadcast.It was also known as Hollywood with Irene Rich and Behind the Screen.

 Jewels of Enchantment

-Beginning on May 23, 1934, Rich starred in a serial, portraying titled Englishwoman who went to the South Seas to try to find her missing fiance.
+Beginning on May 23, 1934, Rich starred in a serial, portraying titled Englishwoman who went to the South Seas to try to find her missing fiancé.
 On January 4, 1935, the format changed to 15-minute self-contained dramas, often with Gale Gordon as Rich's co-star.